-Caitlin Garcia was selected as Miss Teen of Texas in February of 2018.
-She competed at the National Pageant in Orlando, Florida this past November, and was crowned the 2019 Miss Teen of America.
+Caitlin Garcia was selected as Miss Teen of Texas in February 2018.
+She competed at the National Pageant in Orlando, Florida in November 2018, and was crowned Miss Teen of America 2019.

 Caitlin has created a non-profit project called “Wondering Eyes”, where she is collecting gently used or “laying around” glasses and other vision correcting and protective lenses, and providing these materials to those who are in a location where glasses are not at dispense or at an affordable price.
 She is partnering with Servants Hearts ministries in Antigua, Guatemala, where the vision correcting material is sent to be dispersed as need among the community of Santa Maria de Jesus and San Cristobal El Alto, Guatemala.
 Her vision for this future to be non- profit business, is that no man, woman, or child has to wonder what God’s creation physically looks like on a clear spectrum, yet is able to see and wonder of His goodness.